School’s out, the weather’s getting warmer, the days are getting longer, and…the puppy’s chewing a hole through the new kiddie pool?!

 So you finally got that summer vacation planned.
 Packed, prepped and – wait – the puppy.
 If your new addition to your family didn’t make the packing list, you have several options for traveling without a pet.

-If you can make arrangements with friends or family to keep your puppy or stay with him at your house while you’re away, make sure to familiarize them with your training routine so you don’t lose progress.
-You may also want to set up “play dates” with your pet sitter so your puppy is comfortable with his interim caregiver.
+If you can make arrangements with friends or family to keep your puppy or stay with your pup at your house while you’re away, make sure to familiarize them with your training routine so you don’t lose progress.
+You may also want to set up “play dates” with your pet sitter so your puppy is comfortable with their interim caregiver.

 Often, boarding may be your best bet.
 But do your research.
 Take the puppy for visits to the boarder a few times before you leave for the extended period.
-This will help him become accustomed to the surroundings, get to know other dogs and handlers, and teach him that you’ll come back for him.
+This will help them become accustomed to the surroundings, get to know other dogs and handlers, and teach them that you’ll come back for them.
 Also check with the kennel for required shots and make sure your puppy is up to date on immunizations.

 When in doubt, think it out.